 After completing all the necessary paperwork and gathering the tests required, we had a Skype consultation with one of the Doctors from the clinic.
-It was a relief to discover that not only was his English excellent, he also listened with empathy and honesty whilst presenting a range of options and answering all of our many questions patiently.
+It was a relief to discover that not only was his English excellent, he also listened, was empathetic and honest whilst presenting a range of options and answering all of our many questions patiently.
 It was a breath of fresh air.

 From there things changed gear quickly.
 After agreeing that using our own egg and sperm would only give us a 5% chance, we discussed the option of using donor embryos.
 It was a huge decision.
 However, after comprehensive information and reassurance from the doctor about donor screening and anonymity we were ready.
 Donor embryos would increase our chances of a pregnancy to 65% and we worked with the clinic to choose donors who looked like us and matched our preferences.
 It was more than we had dared to hope for.

-After our third cycle of donor IVF, we welcomed our beautiful baby boy in August 2018.
-It was incredible to think that our three cycles, including flights, accommodation and medication cost the same as only one cycle of IVF in the UK.
+After our third cycle of donor IVF, (embryo adoption) we welcomed our beautiful baby boy in August 2018.
+It was incredible to think that our three cycles, including flights, accommodation and medication cost the same as one cycle of IVF in the UK.

-It was a stressful and emotionally charged time, so organising everything for our treatment abroad added unneccesary pressure.
+It was a stressful and emotionally charged time, so organising everything for our treatment abroad added unnecessary pressure.
 We often talked about how amazing it would have been to have someone who genuinely understood, with first-hand, personal experience to organise it all and support us throughout the process and to help us find the right clinic for us.
 The seed was sown and it wasn’t long before Your IVF abroad, was born.

 Emma & Adam